datalad-handbook/book/docs/basics/101-106-nesting.rst

 how DataLad internally identifies files and changes to files.
 Exactly this shasum is what describes the state of the subdataset.

-This highlights a different aspect as well: Note that the ``longnow`` dataset is a completely independent, standalone dataset that was once created and published.
-Nesting allows for a modular re-use of any other DataLad dataset, and this re-use is possible and simple precisely because all of the information is kept within a (sub)dataset.

 Navigate back into ``longnow`` and try to find the highlighted shasum in the subdataset's history: